10 Best Driving Games In 2025

 It may have been around since 2021, but Forza Horizon 5 is standing the test of time.

-Platforms: Xbox Series S/X, Xbox One, PC, PS5 (Coming soon)
+Platforms: Xbox Series S/X, Xbox One, PC, PS5

 Gran Turismo 7

 We’ve forgiven Gran Turismo 7’s relatively rough start to life.
-At its core, we always knew the solid gameplay and usual Polyphony Digital attention-to-detail could see it blossom into one of the best titles in the series.
+At its core, we always knew the solid gameplay and usual Polyphony Digital attention to detail could see it blossom into one of the best titles in the series.

 Multiplayer is alive and kicking, plus the customisation options seem to get madder with each update.
 V10-powered Toyota Alphard, anyone?